Acellera/htmd/doc/source/simlists.rst

 Simulation lists
 ================

 HTMD can handle a large amount of simulations.
-Therefore it is necessary to create a list of them before calculating any projections.
+Simulation lists allow to create a simple list containting all relevant information about the simulations to later perform any type of analysis.

 Contents:

 .. toctree::
    :maxdepth: 2

-   htmd.simlist
+   Simulation lists <htmd.simlist>